shivaylamba/python-sdk/README.md

 Memori knows who your user is, what tasks your agent handles and creates unparalleled context between the two.
 Augmentation occurs in the background incurring no latency.

 By default, Memori Advanced Augmentation is available without an account but rate limited.
-When you need increased limited, [sign up for Memori Advanced Augmentation](https://memorilabs.ai/sign-up/github) or execute the following:
+When you need increased limits, [sign up for Memori Advanced Augmentation](https://memorilabs.ai/sign-up/github) or execute the following:

 ```bash
 python3 -m memori sign-up <email_address>